Hearing protection, loss of hearing or Tinnitus

 Hearing protection – custom ear plugs

-The only approach that does, I believe sufficiently, protect your hearing, is custom molded plugs.
+The only approach that does, I believe sufficiently, protect your hearing, is custom moulded plugs.
 Made for your ears.
 They are or may be expensive, but cheap compared to non-treatable damage.
 Cheap for the peace of mind and hearing.

 Mine came with two filter strengths.
 After trying I settled for a -26db variant.
 The filter dampens lower frequencies phenomenally.
 The sort that is produced by buffeting or turbulence.
 The plugs are very effective, yet allows both engine to be enjoyed as well as critical sounds, e.g. sirens to slip through.
 Wind noise is significantly reduced.